Things Have Changed

 This prompts a few questions for me:

-• how do we prepared students to work in these innovative industries?
+• How do we prepare students to work in these innovative industries?

-When Tony interview many of the best performers, they pointed to teachers who were more than content specialists.
+When Tony Wagner interviewed many of the best performers, the results pointed to teachers who were more than content specialists.
 Those teachers turned out to be outliers, who make learning come alive, and know ways to feed the students curiosity.